 The other Asian options for breakfast include Dim Sum, congee, and Pho noodles.
 The western options include a variety of cooking styles for eggs with various brunch food accompaniments such as bacon, ham, sausages, mushroom, spinach, hash browns, and smoked salmon.

 The highlight of the breakfast service, however, is the recently introduced Pierre Gagnaire breakfast.
-As the hotel hosts the eponymous 2 Michelin star restaurant of the world-renowned chef, the club lounge decided to up their game and introduced a breakfast designed by Pierre Gagnaire after the chef visited his restaurant and the hotel in later October 2017.
+As the hotel hosts the eponymous 2 Michelin star restaurant of the world-renowned chef, the club lounge decided to up their game.
+It introduced a breakfast designed by Pierre Gagnaire after the chef visited his restaurant and the hotel in later October 2017.
 In doing so, the ANA InterContinental Tokyo became the first InterContinental hotel in the world to offer a 2 Michelin star breakfast at their lounge.

 The perfectly balanced Pierre Gagnaire breakfast features 4 different items.
-On the side are a poached egg with fromage blanc citronnee sauce on smoked salmon, a crispy Italian bread topped with ginger tomato confit, and a bread with dried fruit and nuts stuffed with Paris button mushrooms.
+On the side is a poached egg with fromage blanc citronnee sauce on smoked salmon, a crispy Italian bread topped with ginger tomato confit, and a bread with dried fruit and nuts stuffed with Paris button mushrooms.
 The main course is a mix of pink grapefruit, grilled avocado, and Iberico ham, nestled beautifully on a large white plate.
 The garnishes on the side include homemade jam and Bordier butter.
 The dish was healthy, beautiful, and very tasty.

 Hotel guests staying in the clubrooms also have the option for an extensive buffet breakfast at Cascade Cafe on the ground floor or even in-room dining.
 For those in a rush, there is also the option for breakfast to go.
 I chose this option on my last day as I was heading to the airport.
 I received a voucher redeemable for 5 pastries or croissants and a drink at the “Pierre Gagnaire Pains et Gateaux”.
 The pastry selection was extensive, and the few pastries I had were very delicious.